kleymik/treacl/README.md

 -   autodict:    very similar, but for dict&key instead of instance & attribute.
     <https://gist.github.com/sebclaeys/1227566>

--   Javascript:  In Javascript dot-path expressions are already used to access attributes, From <https://rosettacode.org/wiki/Add_a_variable_to_a_class_instance_at_runtime>
+-   Javascript:  Yes, In Javascript dot-path expressions are already used to access attributes, From <https://rosettacode.org/wiki/Add_a_variable_to_a_class_instance_at_runtime>
     This kind of thing is fundamental to JavaScript, as it's a prototype-based language rather than a class-based one.

     e = {}          // generic object
     e.foo = 1
     e["bar"] = 2    // name specified at runtime"

--   Matlab:      In Matlab "structs" (and hence its weird cousin "struct Array"), and the effectively "evaluating parentheses" (e.g. "foo.(bar)") provide dyanmic attributes.
+-   Matlab:     Yes, In Matlab "structs" (and hence its weird cousin "struct Array"), and the effectively "evaluating parentheses" (e.g. "foo.(bar)") provide dyanmic attributes.

     e  = struct();
     e.aa.bb.cc.dd = 1;

--   Perl:  yes, works out of the box wish hashes, but does anyone still care?
+-   Perl:  Yes, works out of the box with hashes, but does anyone still care?

-<a id="org4bb144d"></a>
+<a id="orgb085b91"></a>

 ## see also